Islamic world: Other religions

 The Muslim world is home to some of the world's most ancient Christian communities, and some of the most important cities of the Christian world—including three of its five great patriarchates (Alexandria, Antioch, and Constantinople).
 Scholars and intellectuals agree Christians have made significant contributions to Arab and Islamic civilization since the introduction of Islam, and they have had a significant impact contributing the culture of the Middle East and North Africa and other areas.
 Pew Research Center estimates indicate that in 2010, more than 64 million Christians lived in countries with Muslim majorities (excluding Nigeria).
 The Pew Forum study finds that Indonesia (21.1 million) has the largest Christian population in the Muslim world, followed by Egypt, Chad and Kazakhstan.
 While according to Adly A. Youssef and Martyn Thomas, in 2004, there were around 30 million Christians who lived in countries with Muslim majorities, with the largest Christian population number lived in Indonesia, followed by Egypt.
 Nigeria is divided almost evenly between Muslims and Christians, with more than 80 million Christians and Muslims.

 In 2018, the Jewish Agency estimated that around 27,000 Jews live in Arab and Muslim countries.
 Jewish communities have existed across the Middle East and North Africa since the rise of Islam.
 Today, Jews residing in Muslim countries have been reduced to a small fraction of their former sizes, with the largest communities of Jews in Muslim countries exist in the non-Arab countries of Iran (9,500) and Turkey (14,500); both, however, are much smaller than they historically have been.
 Among Arab countries, the largest Jewish community now exists in Palestine with about 250,000 Jews, Morocco with about 2,000 Jews, and in Tunisia with about 1,000.
 The number of Druze worldwide is between 800,000 and one million, with the vast majority residing in the Levant (primarily in Syria and Lebanon).

-In 2010, the Pew Forum study finds that Bangladesh (13.5 million), Indonesia (4 million), Pakistan (3.3 million) and Malaysia (1.7 million) has a sizeable Hindu minorities.
+In 2010, a Pew Forum study found that Bangladesh (13.5 million), Indonesia (4 million), Pakistan (3.3 million) and Malaysia (1.7 million) have sizeable Hindu minorities.
 Malaysia (5 million) has the largest Buddhist population in the Muslim world.
 Zoroastrians are the oldest remaining religious community in Iran.